b3457m0d3/FalconTether/README.markdown

 Falcon Tether
 ================================

+**Collaborators Welcome!!**

+For Now: a work in progress to sharpen my skills
-Everything you need to spread your wings wide, and keep your eyes on the prize.
+Later: Everything you need to spread your wings wide, and keep your eyes on the prize.

 *Learn more @  [FalconTether.cc](http://www.falcontether.cc).*